smallsco/macstodon/README.md

 ## Troubleshooting
 When in doubt, delete the preferences file.
 It is named `Macstodon Prefs` and lives in the Preferences folder in your System Folder.
 Deleting the preferences file will make Macstodon forget about the saved server, tokens, etc.

-There is also a subfolder of the Preferences folder named Macstodon Cache.
+There is also a subfolder of the Preferences folder named `Macstodon Cache`.
 This folder contains avatars and other images that have been resized, so we don't need to download and resize them again the next time we encounter them in the wild.
 Occasionally this can become corrupted and an original image can be cached instead of a resized one, leading to poor performance and high memory usage.
 If this happens, you can delete this folder, it will be recreated on the next launch.

 ## Credits
 Special thanks to the following people, for whom without Macstodon would not be possible: